ngordon68/RandomAdventure/README.md

 ## Objectives
-- Code up a MVP(Mininum Viable Product) of a Routr App for remote workers
+- Code up a MVP(Mininum Viable Product) of a Random Adventure App -Intergate Dynamic text and darkmode schemes.
-- Take Hi-Fi specifications and translate to Xcode app.
-- Collaboration with coders and designers to bring our Hi-Fi prototype to life.
-- Test UI and UX through documentation.
-- Test code to find any inconsistencies.
 - Submit Project to TestFlight for UserFeedback and make changes accordingly.

 ## Color Reference